EndlessTrax/pyanchor/README.md

 {200: ["https://mysite.com/about/", "https://mysite.com/contact/"], 500: ["https://mysite.com/doh!/"]}
 ```

-As you can see the `results` attribute is a dictionary containing all response codes returned as the
+As you can see the `results` attribute is a dictionary containing all response codes returned as a
-dictionary key, with a list of URLS that achieve that response code as the dictionary value.
+dictionary key, with a list of URLs that achieve that response code as the dictionary value.

 ## What's next?